Swiddis/opensearch-sql-distributed-testing/docs/primer.md

 **tl;dr:** It’s a simple property for testing queries, which is surprisingly effective at finding bugs.
 The details aren’t important.

 I use the term TLP a lot.
-It’s really just one example of a mathematical property that SQL queries must uphold [2], the fact that I use it as an example doesn’t have much significance other than that it exists in the intersection between “easy to implement” and “finds lots of bugs.”
+It’s really just one example of a mathematical property that SQL queries must uphold[^2], the fact that I use it as an example doesn’t have much significance other than that it exists in the intersection between “easy to implement” and “finds lots of bugs.”

 The idea is that each SQL query *q* can be split into 3 parts, for some boolean proposition *p*.